 Dividends are separate from payroll – they are made to distribute profit to the shareholders of a business.
 Payroll distributes wages to employees of the company for the work they have done.

-If you are the owner and sole shareholder of your limited company it might just be you working for your business.
+If you are the owner and sole shareholder of your limited company, it might just be you working for your business.
 It’s important to remember to keep the two types of income – salary and dividend payments – separate (to avoid any confusion).

 For us, this means we usually run our payroll first and make payments to the accounts we need to for our salaries.
-We then, run dividends and make further payments to ourselves to cover dividends.
+We then run dividends and make further payments to ourselves to cover dividends.

-We have found this is much cleaner and easier than combining payments into one sum as each payment can have it’s own individual explanation.
+We have found this is much cleaner and easier than combining payments into one sum as each payment can have its own individual explanation.

 As the owner and shareholder of a limited company, it’s possible to pay yourself exclusively by dividends if you prefer.
 However, it’s more common to pay yourself a low salary and then receive the balance of profit as a dividend.